 \section{Conclusion}

-To conclude, CoMatch is a state-of-the-art semi-supervised learning method that achieves substantial improvement.
-The key of its success can be attributed to three novel contributions: (1) co-training of two representations, (2) memory-smoothed pseudo-labeling, and (3) graph-based contrastive learning.
-We believe that CoMatch will help enable machine learning to be deployed in practical domains where labels are expensive to acquire.
+To conclude, the success of CoMatch can be attributed to three contributions: (1) co-training of class probabilities and image embeddings, (2) memory-smoothed pseudo-labeling to mitigate confirmation bias, (3) graph-based contrastive learning to learn better representations.
+We believe that CoMatch will help enable machine learning to be deployed in domains where labels are expensive to acquire.